henryhuangh/wealthsimple-python/README.md

 ### Trading

-To place a trade, ensure that there is enough funds avaliable
+To place a trade, ensure that there is enough funds avaliable, purchasing power can be retrieved by:

+`ws.balance(account_id)`

+The account id can be retrieved by calling

+`ws.accounts()`

+This will list out all the accounts associated with the login